Pak Song-chol: Biography

-Born in Keishū, Keishō-hoku Prefecture (today North Gyeongsang Province) during the Japanese colonial period.
-Dropped out of Sophia University in Japan.
+Pak Song-Chol was born in Keishū, Keishōhoku-dō (today North Gyeongsang Province) during the Japanese colonial period.
+He attended and dropped out of Sophia University in Japan.
 While studying abroad, he joined the Japanese Communist Party.
-Participated in Anti-Japan Partisan in Manchukuo in April 1934.
-In 1936, youth member of the 1st corps of the 5th Army of the Tohoku Anti-Japanese Union.
-During the period, he was described as an extremely loyal and courageous youth member.
+Pak participated in Anti-Japan Partisan in Manchukuo in April 1934.
+In 1936, he was a youth member of the 1st corps of the 5th Army of the Tohoku Anti-Japanese Union.
+During this period, he was described as an extremely loyal and courageous youth member.
 In 1937, the second army 4th teacher 1st group.
-1942, 1st platoon, 1st battalion, 1st battalion, 88th independent sniper brigade where he met Kim Il-sung.
+1942, 1st platoon, 1st battalion, 1st battalion, 88th independent sniper brigade where he met Kim Il Sung.
+He's the father of Pak Chun Bo, who had learned together with Kim Il Sung's son Kim Jong Il.

 In the spring of 1942, as a Soviet military reconnaissance officer, he was given the task of following the deployment situation of Japanese troops at the border.
 It should be a mission that ends in a week, but he did not return until autumn, during which he sent important information over radio signals.